buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_AnnotationSurveyArea.md

+# Pset_AnnotationSurveyArea

 Specifies particular properties of survey methods to be assigned to survey point set or resulting surface patches
 <!-- end of short definition -->